An Indie Motion Picture Inspired by True Events

 People Make Plans

-When thirty-something Rachel moves into the subdivision, Shelly sees her younger self in Rachel.
-The two strikes up a friendship and Shelly senses something is not quite right with her new friend and discovers Rachel's husband is physically abusive.
-She offers to have Rachel move in and together they struggle down life’s rocky path while enjoying The Big Island of Hawaii, its uniqueness, and Hawaiian culture.
-Then the lava threatens to cut off the community.
+RACHEL, 20s, has just moved into the same subdivision and Shelly sees her younger self in Rachel.
+The two strike up a friendship but Shelly senses something is not quite right with her new friend.
+She discovers Rachel's husband is physically abusive.

 In the end, the family both Shelly and Rachel seek is right in front of them.